 Address: Quai de la Fontaine, Nîmes

 This renowned fine arts museum occupies a Neoclassical building constructed in 1907.
-Two magnificent statues by Henri Bouchard welcome visitors through the front doors.
-Nîmes' museum of fine art is the second-largest collection of its kind in the Languedoc region.
-The museum boasts a collection of 3,600 works by French, Flemish, Dutch, German, Italian, and Spanish painters.
-The collection's focus is on 16th-century to 17th-century paintings by Italian masters and fine 19th-century French paintings.
+Two statues by Henri Bouchard welcome visitors through the front doors.
+The museum displays the second-largest collection of its kind in the Languedoc region, with an assortment of 3,600 works by French, Flemish, Dutch, German, Italian, and Spanish painters.
+The collection's focus is on 16th-century to 17th-century paintings by Italian masters and 19th-century French paintings.
 The ground floor atrium features a large ancient Roman mosaic depicting The Wedding of Admetus, which is a highlight of the museum.
 This stunning piece was discovered in the 19th century at the site of a marketplace.
-Take time to admire the mosaic's artistic design and charming details.
+The mosaic's artistic design reveals many charming details.

-The Féria de Pentecôte (Festival of Pentecost) is the first big annual event of the year in Nîmes and one of the biggest festivals in France.
-The six-day festival includes marching bands, Spanish flamenco dancing, and religious ceremonies.
-Also in May, Les Grands Jeux Romains recreates ancient Roman circus games at the Arènes.
-In June, the Festival La Nuit des Jardins presents dance, musical concerts, and other cultural performances at the garden's outdoor theater.
-In July, there is an outdoor film festival at the Gardens, La Nuit des Jardins, catering to a French-speaking audience.
 Every Thursday evening in July and August, a special event called Les Jeudis de Nîmes takes place.
-The town comes alive with outdoor markets featuring crafts and antique shops, while the crowds are entertained by jazz, blues, or flamenco music.
-The annual Festival de Nîmes is a series of performances held throughout July at the ancient Roman amphitheater, including music concerts, theater, and dance performances.
-The traveling Chicago Blues Festival makes an annual appearance in Nîmes in November.
+The town is filled with outdoor markets featuring crafts and antique shops, while the crowds are entertained by jazz, blues, or flamenco music.
+In June and July, the annual Festival de Nîmes brings a series of performances held to the Arènes, including music concerts, theater, and dance performances.
+The traveling Chicago Blues Festival makes an annual appearance in Nîmes in November and December.